optimatika/.github/CONTRIBUTING.md

 other means you agree to license the material under the project's open source license and warrant that you have the legal authority to do so.

-GitHub automatically keeps track of who contributed what, and if you've made a significant contribution to any individual class/file you may add yourself as an `@author` (javadoc).
-Other than that leave your name, e-mail or GitHub id out.

 ## Code Style and Conventions

 - Just make an effort to write code in line with what is already there (regardless of how you believe things should have been).